brotkrueml/schema/Documentation/Developer/ExtendingVocabulary.rst

    *MedicalWebPage* in the list of available web page types

-Add A New View Helper
+Add a new view helper
 =====================

 As the API and thus the :ref:`defined model class <extending-adding-types>`